Suffering

 Due to restlessness from unfulfilled past desires, the mind is always seeking something to grasp, something to relieve this agitation.
 Based on karma, which is volition or mental energy rooted in past desires, something in our environment or memories will trigger an existing or new desire.

-If we look carefully at this process, every time someone earns money, obtains a new possession, is seen as beautiful, gains recognition, eats delicious food, wins a competition, or goes on vacation, the stress from desires, cravings, expectations, and effort is temporarily relieved.
+If we look carefully at this process, every time someone earns money, obtains a new possession, eats delicious food, wins a competition, obtains affection, sex or goes on vacation, the stress from desires, cravings, expectations, and effort is temporarily relieved.
 This temporary relief is then mistaken as happiness obtained from that experience.

-Because people believe happiness comes from making money, chasing beauty and status, winning competitions, or going on vacation, they repeat the cycle again and again, never achieving lasting satisfaction or happiness.
+Because people believe happiness comes from making money, chasing beauty and status, receiving affection, winning competitions, or going on vacation, they repeat the cycle again and again, never achieving lasting satisfaction or happiness.

 In reality, rather than recognizing that the letting go of desire and expectation, and the relaxation of pressure from craving, brought them satisfaction, people mistakenly believe the objects of desire themselves brought them happiness.
 In truth, desire is the cause of stress and dissatisfaction.